MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 Determination if specific feature events have occurred, such as start or stop, and if feature is running​.

+#### DnsLookupOp

+Collected when a user attempts to open an IRM protected doc or apply IRM protections.
+It contains the information needed to be able to properly investigate and diagnose issues that happen when DNS information lookup operation is performed.

+The following fields are collected:

+- **AppInfo.ClientHierarchy** - Client hierarchy which indicates the application runs in production environment or developer environment

+- **AppInfo.Name** - Application name.

+- **AppInfo.Version** - Application version

+- **iKey** - Logging service server Id

+- **RMS.ApplicationScenarioId** - Scenario Id provided by the application

+- **RMS.Duration** - Total time for the operation to complete

+- **RMS.DurationWithoutExternalOps** - Total time minus external operations consumed, such as network latency.

+- **RMS.ErrorCode** - The error code returned if any from the operation

+- **RMS.HttpCall** - indicate if there is http operation

+- **RMS.LicenseFormat** - The license Format: Xrml or Json

+- **RMS.NoOfDomainsSearched** - The number of domains searched

+- **RMS.NoOfDomainsSkipped** - The number of domains skipped

+- **RMS.Result** - Success or fail of the operation

+- **RMS.ScenarioId** - Scenario Id defined by Rights Management Service Client

+- **RMS.SDKVersion** - The version of Rights Management Service Client

+- **RMS.ServerType** - The type of Rights Management Service Server

+- **RMS.StatusCode** - Status code of the operation result

+#### GetUserOp

+Collected when a user attempts to open an IRM protected doc or apply IRM protections.
+It contains the information needed to be able to properly investigate and diagnose issues that happen when getting user certificates operation is performed.

+The following fields are collected:

+- **AppInfo.ClientHierarchy** - Client hierarchy which indicates the application runs in production environment or developer environment

+- **AppInfo.Name** - Application name

+- **AppInfo.Version** - Application version

+- **iKey** - Logging service server ID

+- **RMS.ApplicationScenarioId** - Scenario Id provided by the application

+- **RMS.ContentId** - Content Id

+- **RMS.Duration** - Total time for the operation to complete

+- **RMS.DurationWithoutExternalOps** - Total time minus external operations consumed, such as network latency.

+- **RMS.ErrorCode** - The error code returned from the operation

+- **RMS.HttpCall** - indicate if there is HTTP operation

+- **RMS.LicenseFormat** - The license Format: Xrml or Json

+- **RMS.Result** - Success or fail of the operation

+- **RMS.ScenarioId** - Scenario Id defined by Rights Management Service Client

+- **RMS.SDKVersion** - The version of Rights Management Service Client

+- **RMS.ServerType** - The type of Rights Management Service Server

+- **RMS.StatusCode** - Status code of the operation result

+- **RMS.Type** - type of user info

+#### HttpOp

+Collected when a user attempts to open an IRM protected doc or apply IRM protections.
+It contains the information needed to be able to properly investigate and diagnose issues that happen when http request operation is performed.

+The following fields are collected:

+- **AppInfo.ClientHierarchy** - Client hierarchy which indicates the application runs in production environment or developer environment

+- **AppInfo.Name** - Application name

+- **AppInfo.Version** - Application version

+- **iKey** - Logging service server Id

+- **RMS.ApplicationScenarioId** - Scenario Id provided by the application

+- **RMS.CallBackStatus** - The status of authentication call back returned result

+- **RMS.CallbackTime** - The time consumed by authentication call back

+- **RMS.CorrelationId** - correlation Id of the http request

+- **RMS.DataSize** - data size of the HTTP request

+- **RMS.Duration** - Total time for the operation to complete

+- **RMS.DurationWithoutExternalOps** - Total time minus external operations consumed, such as network latency.

+- **RMS.ErrorCode** - The error code returned if any from the operation

+- **RMS.HttpCall** - indicate if there is nested http operation

+- **RMS.LicenseFormat** - The license Format: Xrml or Json

+- **RMS.OperationName** - operation name

+- **RMS.Result** - Success or fail of the operation

+- **RMS.ScenarioId** - Scenario Id defined by Rights Management Service Client

+- **RMS.SDKVersion** - The version of Rights Management Service Client

+- **RMS.ServerType** - The type of Rights Management Service Server

+- **RMS.StatusCode** - Status code of the operation result

+- **RMS.Url** - The URL of Rights Management Service Server

+- **RMS.WinhttpCallbackStatus** - The status of winhttp call back result

+#### IpcCreateOauth2Token

+Collected when a user attempts to open an IRM protected doc or apply IRM protections.
+It contains the information needed to be able to properly investigate and diagnose issues that happen when the IpcCreateOauth2Token API call is made.

+The following fields are collected:

+- **AppInfo.ClientHierarchy** - Client hierarchy which indicates the application runs in production environment or developer environment

+- **AppInfo.Name** - Application name.

+- **AppInfo.Version** - Application version

+- **iKey** - Logging service server Id

+- **RMS.Duration** - Total time for API call to complete

+- **RMS.DurationWithoutExternalOps** - Total time minus external operations consumed, such as network latency.

+- **RMS.ErrorCode** - The error code returned if any from the API call

+- **RMS.HttpCall** - indicate if there is HTTP operation

+- **RMS.Result** - Success or fail of the API call

+- **RMS.ScenarioId** - Scenario Id defined by the API

+- **RMS.SDKVersion** - The version of Rights Management Service Client

+- **RMS.StatusCode** - Status code of the returned result

 #### Office.Extensibility.OfficeJS.Appactivated

 Records information about unexpected shutdowns of Office.
 This allows us to identify crashes or hangs in the product so that they can be addressed.